blyxxyz/lexopt/README.md

 - Correct: standard conventions are supported and ambiguity is avoided.
 Tested and fuzzed.
 - Pedantic: arguments are returned as [`OsString`](https://doc.rust-lang.org/std/ffi/struct.OsString.html)s, forcing you to convert them explicitly.
 This lets you handle badly-encoded filenames.
 - Imperative: options are returned as they are found, nothing is declared ahead of time.
-- Annoyingly minimalist: only basic functionality is provided.
+- Minimalist: only basic functionality is provided.
 - Unhelpful: there is no help generation and error messages often lack context.

 ## Example